Tahosol/Umei/README.md

-Current state: usable with some workarounds(bug machine)
+Current state: "usable" with some workarounds(bug machine)

 ### Images: